-It’s official: the WeWork IPO is dead.
+It’s official: the WeWork (WE: $20 billion rumored valuation prior this report) IPO is dead.
 After a month and a half of bad press – including our criticism of its corporate governance and business model – the office leasing company officially pulled its IPO filing on September 30.

 The company has also undergone massive changes over the past month.
 Founder Adam Neumann is out as CEO and no longer has voting control over the company, the company is selling off non-core businesses, and it’s halting rapid lease expansion.